JNRowe/jnrowe-misc/doc/index.rst

 Welcome to misc-overlay's documentation!
 ========================================

 Packages that don't naturally fit in to my other themed overlays.
+You'll find a large selection of Python_ packages, a few awesome_ plugins, various tools to make working with git_ more fun and various other tools I can't live without..

 If you find any problems with ebuilds in this overlay either file an issue_ or drop me an email_.